vertexproject/synapse/docs/synapse/devguides/devops_cortex.rst

 -------------------------

 By default a Cortex will initialize a local :ref:`gloss-axon` for general object / blob storage.
 This allows certain Cortex functionality to work without additional configuration.
-The local Axon not exposed in a remote fashion.
+The local Axon is not exposed in a remote fashion.

 An Axon can instead be deployed as a remote server (see :ref:`devops-axon`) and the Cortex can be configured to be aware of it, by specifying the Axon's Telepath URL in the ``axon`` configuration parameter (see :ref:`autodoc-cortex-conf`).